TeachmanLab/MTData/README.md

     Error alert

+    Error logs

+    Normal running logs

 What needed to be done:

     1\ Save the raw data

-    2\ Add where to Save the logs

-    3\ Add where to save Error and skip
+    3\ Add where to skip error

-    4\ Deleting the raw data
+    4\ Deleting the raw data - Done but not yet tested

     5\ Double check on the data collecting part